The Plutonium Files: Subjects

 In Nashville, pregnant women were given radioactive mixtures.
 In Cincinnati, some 200 patients were irradiated over a period of 15 years.
 In Chicago, 102 people received injections of strontium and caesium solutions.
 In Massachusetts, 73 children were fed oatmeal laced with radioactive tracers in an experiment sponsored by MIT and the Quaker Oats Company.
 In none of these cases were the subjects informed about the nature of the procedures, and thus could not have provided informed consent.

 In the book these stories are interwoven with details of more well-known radiation experiments and accidents.
 These include accounts of U.S. soldiers deliberately exposed to nuclear bomb blasts, families who lived downwind from atomic tests, radiation exposure in the Marshall Islands and the Japanese Lucky Dragon trawler caught in the fallout from the Castle Bravo test in 1954.

-Lucky Dragon Crew and their effect on the historical narrative:

-The intersection of the Cold War and popular culture is illuminated through Kimmy Yam's analysis of the Godzilla franchise in her NBC News article "'Godzilla was a metaphor for Hiroshima, and Hollywood whitewashed it.'"
-Yam draws attention to how America's commercialization of Godzilla modifies the anti-nuclear stance of Japan's 1954 Gojira, originally inspired by the "accidental" radiation exposure to the Lucky Dragon Crew.
-American adaptations of the movie completely remove any connection to American nuclear-weapons testing, with "an estimated 20 minutes of the original Japanese film, predominantly the politically charged portions, [being] cut out of the American version."
-This new narrative, which transforms a murderous ape into a hero, retells the story of death and positions nuclear technology as a tool that protects lives, thereby taking attention away from the nefarious actions perpetuated by the U.S. government.